port-labs/port-docs/docs/tutorials/relation-basics.md

 ### From the UI

-In order to create a relation from the UI, go to the Blueprints graph and click the pencil icon on the Blueprint that will be the `source` Blueprint of the Relation (for example, you want to map multiple `packages` that are used by a single `microservice`, so `microservice` is the `source` Blueprint):
+In order to create a relation from the UI, go to the Blueprints graph and click the pencil icon on the Blueprint that will be the `source` Blueprint of the Relation (for example, you want to map multiple `packages` that are used by a `microservice`, so `microservice` is the `source` Blueprint):

 ![Blueprints page with Create Relation Marked](../../static/img/tutorial/relation-basics/MicroservicePackageEditMarked.png)